Acvarium/sc_tree_gen/README.md

 # sc_tree_gen
 Tree generator for blender3d.
-Based on the Space Colonization algorithm
+Based on the <a href="http://algorithmicbotany.org/papers/colonization.egwnp2007.pdf">Space Colonization</a> algorithm